cocos/cocos-docs/en/animation/edit-animation-clip.md

 The selected keyframe will change from blue to white, including the following:

-- Clicking on a keyframe in the animation property track will select it
+- Clicking on a keyframe in the animation property track will select it.
-- Double-clicking a keyframe will move the time control line to the current keyframe while it is selected
+- Double-clicking a keyframe will move the time control line to the current keyframe while it is selected.
 - Clicking on a node's keyframe in the animation timeline selects all keyframes of the node's animation properties at the same location.

   ![choose keyframe](edit-animation-clip/choose-keyframe.png)